course-dprep/team-assignment-team-3/README.md

 ## 1. Research motivation
+Roe v Wade was a critical case that legalised abortion in all the states of the United States.
+Unfortunately, though, it did create national controversy and divided the country into two parties: pro-abortion vs pro-life, with this last party getting what it wanted last June.
+The overturning of Roe v Wade.

-Roe v Wade is an important case that legalized abortion in the US and created national controversy by dividing the country into two.
-With this lawsuit, abortion was legalized in all states of the USA because it was a constitutional right for women.
-However, after this decision, the conservative-leaning court made it easier for states to make their own decisions, and it was outlawed again in some states.
-The impact of such a resounding lawsuit was not limited to national politics but had effects in many areas such as financial, social, health and tourism.
+After this decision, states could now again make their own laws about abortion, resulting in abolishment in some states.
+The impact of this resounding lawsuit was not only limited to national politics but also affected many areas such as finance, social, health and tourism.

-This research will explore and analyze how Roe v Wade impacted the Airbnb market within different states.
-It will be studied whether there is a correlation between the variables such as prices and reviews of hosts between states where abortion is legal and not.
+This research will explore and analyse how Roe v Wade impacted the Airbnb market within different states.
+There will be looked at whether there is a correlation between price and in which state the rental can be booked.
+Is abortion legal or not?
 The latest data Airbnb offers will be used.
-It will be interesting to examine the effects of the lawsuit on Airbnb, which is not operating in an area first to come to mind in the abortion debate.
+It will be interesting to examine the effects of the lawsuit on Airbnb, as it is not what first comes to mind in the abortion debate.

 ## URL list
 https://docs.google.com/spreadsheets/d/1tOMjx-lflqp-9XC1iGc9tdBIfK-nrOdlsLnFGgLFdVA/edit#gid=0